bmichaelis/genie/readme.md

-# Genny
+# Genie

-Generates scaffolding for gRPC and HTTP services for Go
+Genie is an extensible service generator used to create gRPC microservices for GO

 ## Features

-Genny allows you to:
+Genie allows you to:

 * Choose your namespace
 * Choose the name of your package
-* Choose to enable HTTP endpoints
+* Choose to enable HTTP annotations for endpoint support
 * Choose gRPC and HTTP ports
-* Genny can be easily modified for your project needs
+* Easily add new generators

 The generated project contains the following: